parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Cycle.Names constant onoff

-This key is used to specify the named time intervals for each cycle.
+*list* **Cycle.\ *cycle_name*.Names** no default This key is used to specify the named time intervals for each cycle.
 It is a list of names and each name defines a time interval when a specific boundary condition is applied and the number of items determines the total number of intervals in that time cycle.
-Example Useage:

 .. container:: list